Defend against vampires with 10 gbps network encryption

 • 942 Mbits/sec between two laptops (still equivalent to the legacy setup without wormholes)

-• finally 942 Mbits/sec even when they were 4 laptops each connected in pairs - job done!
+• Finally 942 Mbits/sec even when they were 4 laptops each connected in pairs - job done!

 Conclusion